-- Description: Design and construction of a 0.03 MG hydropneumatic tank for the Southside IV Pressure Plane. - Purpose: In order to meet operational storage requirements and future water demand due to the projected population, additional storage facilities are needed in the Southside IV Pressure Plane.
-This project was recommended in the 2005 Water Master Plan Update. - Allocation: This project is allocated 100% to growth in the study period.
-Allocation was determined based on the number of connections projected in the Southside IV Pressure Plane.
+Description: Design and construction of a 0.03 MG hydropneumatic tank for the Southside IV the projected population, additional storage facilities are needed in the Southside IV Pressure Plane.
+This project was recommended in the 2005 Water Master Plan determined based on the number of connections projected in the Southside IV Pressure Plane.
 TCEQ Chapter 290.45 states, "If pressure tanks are used, a maximum capacity of 30,000 gallons is sufficient for systems of up to 2,500 connections."